HsinLing-Chang/Weather-API/README.md

 ## Tools & Libraries

-- Flask: A lightweight web framework for building the API.
+- **Flask**: A lightweight web framework for building the API.
-- Flask-Limiter: Used for rate-limiting API request.
+- **Flask-Limiter**: Used for rate-limiting API request.
-- Redis: A database used for caching to imporve performance.
+- **Redis**: A database used for caching to imporve performance.
-- urllib3: A HTTP library for making requests to external APIs.
+- **urllib3**: A HTTP library for making requests to external APIs.
-- certifi: Provides SSL certificates to ensure secure HTTP requests.
+- **certifi**: Provides SSL certificates to ensure secure HTTP requests.
-- Python-dotenv: Loads environment variables from a `.env` file to securely store sensituve information like API keys.
+- **Python-dotenv**: Loads environment variables from a `.env` file to securely store sensituve information like API keys.
-- Logging: Python's built-in logging module for tracking errors and application events.
+- **Logging**: Python's built-in logging module for tracking errors and application events.

 ## Browser Interface(HTML)